Residential bridging loans

 The most common mistake

 Underestimating how long the exit will take.
 If your property needs works before it can be marketed, or if you are relying on a sale in a slow market, the bridging term needs to reflect a realistic timeline with contingency built in.
 Interest runs for as long as the loan is outstanding.
-A broker can help you stress-test the timeline before you commit.

 Preparing your application